kpatel1209/LIRI-Node-App/README.md

 # LIRI

 ## Introduction
 For this assignment, I built a command line node application called "LIRI".
-LIRI is a _Language_ Interpretation and Recognition Interface that takes in parameters and give you back data.
+LIRI is a _Language_ Interpretation and Recognition Interface that takes in parameters and returns back data.
 LIRI is programmed to provide you with information for concerts, songs, and movies.

 ## How to use LIRI
 Type "**node liri.js**" in your command line and press **Enter** to see how to utililze the four command lines below: